astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/worklife.md

 The entire next section speaks about how to say no and build boundaries in your life.
 This is also key in avoiding burnout and maintaining a healthy work-life balance.
-And -- for the record -- I don't like the expression "maintaining a healthy work-life balance."
-It seems like a [love like ghosts](https://genius.com/Lord-huron-love-like-ghosts-lyrics) [^ref5] situation: everybody talks but nobody knows.
+And, for the record: I don't like the expression "maintaining a healthy work-life balance."
+It seems like a [love like ghosts](https://genius.com/Lord-huron-love-like-ghosts-lyrics) [^ref5]
+situation: everybody talks but nobody knows.
 Or, everybody talks but seems to disregard their own advice and do their own thing.

 The best thing you can do is to **find what works for you**; stress is a normal part of life, but if you become incapacitated or depressed over it, you need to change something,